VHariharmath/learn-solana-web3-lib/README.md

-# Solana Study material to interact with Solana web3 library
+# Study material to interact with Solana web3 n/w

 ## Steps to prepare the learning environment